pinney/antminer-u-boot_mod/README.md

 **You do so at your own risk!**
 **If you make any mistake or something goes wrong during upgrade, in worst case, your router will not boot again!**

-It is a good practice to backup your original U-Boot image/partition (especially for TP-Link devices) **before** you make any changes.
+It is a good practice to backup your original U-Boot image/partition **before** you make any changes.
 For example, using OpenWrt (TP-Link TL-WR703N with 16 MiB FLASH):

 ```
 cat /proc/mtd